-Both terms derive from the supposed meeting place of the Roman king Numa Pompilius with the nymph Egeria (Ninfeo di Egeria).
-The villas on the sea of some Roman emperors (Nero, Tiberius, etc.) incorporated caves embellished with statues.
+Both terms derive from the supposed meeting place of Roman King Numa Pompilius with the nymph Egeria (Ninfeo di Egeria).
+The villas on the sea of some Roman emperors (Nero, Tiberius, etc.) included caves embellished with statues.
 Later on most Renaissance and Baroque villas had a nymphaeum.

 The image shows the Neptun-grotte designed by G. W. von Knobelsdorff in Park Sanssouci in Potsdam, Germany.

 At the beginning a herm (after the Greek god Hermes) was just a signpost or a boundary marker at crossroads.
 It had a head or a bust placed on a shaft tapered towards its lower part.
-During the Renaissance it became a frequent decoration of villas (see a herm in Villa Borghese).
+During the Renaissance it became a frequent decoration of villas (e.g. in Villa Borghese).

 The image shows a detail of the House of Peter Paul Rubens in Antwerp.

-hippocamp is a mythological animal half triton half horse usually portrayed while drawing Oceanus' or Neptune's chariots (see Fontana di Trevi).
+hippocamp is a mythological animal half triton half horse usually portrayed while drawing Oceanus' or Neptune's chariots (see it in a Roman mosaic in Tunisia and in Fontana di Trevi).

 nereid is one of the fifty Nereids, attendants of the sea-goddess Thetys.
 They are often portrayed reclining on the backs of hippocampi.

-The image shows a detail of Fontana delle Najadi in Rome.
+The image shows a detail of Fontana delle Naiadi in Rome.

-keystone is the larger and heavier stone at the center of a Roman arch which by its weight ensures the solidity of the structure.
+keystone is the larger and heavier stone at the centre of a Roman arch which by its weight ensures the solidity of the structure.
 It is often marked or decorated with reliefs.

 The image shows a detail of Ponte di Nona, near Rome.
-For more on Roman arches click here.
+You may wish to see a page on Roman Construction Techniques.

 portico is an open section of the ground floor of a church or a palace, designed as an introduction to the main part of the building.
 In early Christian churches it was called narthex and it was meant for those who could not access the church (penitents, cathecumens, etc.).